psevestre/openid-fapi/Financial_API_WD_001.md

 This document is Part 1 of FAPI Security Profile 1.0 that specifies the Financial-grade API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data and similar use cases.
 A higher level of security profile is provided in Part 2, suitable for read and write financial access APIs and other similar situations where the risk is higher.

 Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of OpenID Connect and want to achieve a higher level of security.
-Implementers are encouraged to understand the security considerations contained in section 7.6 before embarking on a 'from scratch' implementation.
+Implementers are encouraged to understand the security considerations contained in Section 7.6 before embarking on a 'from scratch' implementation.

 ### Notational Conventions